 Her smile flattened as she nodded, looking somewhat confused.
 “Okay…well, thanks again.”

 “I think you think too much,” said Peter.
-He was lost in a trance, staring across the pathway at beams of light breaking through the branches of a tree.
+He was lost, staring across the pathway at beams of light breaking through the branches of a tree.

 “I’m always right,” Peter replied. “…What are we talking about?”